Naftoreiclag/PepperGrains/README.md

 ### Utilities

 In the `util/` directory are Python scripts located that you may find useful:
-- `GenerateEngineSrcList.py` automatically populates the cmake file `cmake/EngineSrcList.cmake` from the contents of the `src/` directory.
+- `GenerateEngineSrcList.py` populates the cmake file
+  `cmake/EngineSrcList.cmake` from the contents of the `src/` directory.
+- `UpdateEngineCodeliteProject.py` populates a [Codelite](https://codelite.org/)
+  project file (by default, `src/pegr/Codelite.project`) with the source files located in the `src/` directory, similar to `GenerateEngineSrcList.py`.